diegopacheco/scala-playground/scala-3.7-spring-boot-3.5-netty-multi-workers-metrics-grafana-k6/README.md

 - slow-endpoints - Port 8082, 4 Netty workers, SlowController
 - health-checker - Port 8083, 2 Netty workers, health endpoints only

+PS: Probably dont need the 3 component(health-checker).
+Better to have management port for fast and slow endpoints.

 ### Build

 ```